G-Node/gin-cli/docs/project-structure.md

 *Package config handles reading of the user configuration for the client.*

-Holds the default configuration values, loads user configurations form the file and writes new configuration values.
+Holds the default configuration values, loads user configurations from the file and writes new configuration values.

 The `GinCliCfg` represents the entire GIN CLI configuration.